 In 2012, the Supreme Court decision in National Federation of Independent Business v.
 Sebelius enabled states to choose whether or not to expand the financial eligibility for their Medicaid program.
 Since the decision, a growing number of states have decided to expand their Medicaid programs to cover all individuals below 138 percent of the federal poverty level (FPL).
 States that have opted not to expand their eligibility have left approximately 5 million Americans without health insurance who would otherwise be eligible for Medicaid coverage.
 NORD strongly supports expanding Medicaid in every state, as it would increase access to needed health services and allow thousands of Americans with rare diseases to gain health insurance coverage.

-Step therapy is a procedure by which insurers (public or private) require a patient to take one or more alternative medications before being put on the medicine preferred by their provider.
+Step therapy is a procedure by which insurers (public or private) require a patient to take one or more alternative medications and fail on them before they will cover the medicine preferred by his or her provider.
 While this is done by insurers as an attempt to control health care costs, step therapy has been increasingly applied to patients with little regard to their medical situation or treatment history.
 As a result, in many cases step requirements can delay appropriate treatment and ultimately increase costs, not lower them.

 It is often the case that addressing issues begins with simply ensuring that rare disease patients have a voice in government.
 Several states have recognized this and worked with local advocates to create new Rare Disease Advisory Councils (aka Task Forces or Commissions).
 Their purpose is to evaluate and make recommendations to the state on issues related to health care access and coverage for rare disease patients.